dhanushkamath/dockerize-node/Readme.md

 A simple RESTful dockerized Node + MongoDB app for adding and retrieving books.

 ## Getting Started (with Docker)
 If you have Docker installed in your computer, you do not need to have Node.js or MongoDB installed.
-You can run the application with one single command:
+You can run the application with a single command:
   ```bash
   $ docker-compose up
   ```